 The statutory child maintenance service is for separated parents who can't sort out child maintenance between themselves and, they will only get involved if a parent asks them to.

 "Child maintenance is a way of punishing absent parents."

 People often use the phrase absent parent, especially absent father, unfairly.
 Child maintenance shouldn’t be a weapon to use against parents who, for whatever reason, live apart from their child.

 Most separated parents recognise that helping with the cost of a child’s upkeep is just one of the responsibilities of being a parent, no matter where the child lives.

 "Child maintenance is a kind of state benefit."

-Child maintenance isn’t a benefit that separated parents can "claim" from the state.
-It’s paid by the other parent, and is a way of making sure both parents contribute to their child’s upkeep when they live apart.
-When a family-based arrangement isn’t possible, the state will get involved – but only to collect and pass on payments.
+Child maintenance isn't a benefit that separated parents can "claim" from the state.
+It's paid by the other parent, and is a way of making sure both parents contribute to their child’s upkeep when they live apart.
+When a family-based arrangement isn't possible, separated parents can use the statutory child maintenance service.

 If you need help sorting out child maintenance

 Nearly all separated parents agree that both parents should pay towards the upkeep of their children.
 But making arrangements for children after separation isn't always easy.